 Physical symptoms, pain problems, and chronic health care problems are many times overwhelming and difficult to deal with.
 Such physical problems are exhausting and solutions many times are hard to find.
-Because we believe that medicine should have answers to all of our physical health concerns, we are many times discouraged and upset when such solutions are not found.
+Because we believe that doctors and other professionals should have the answers to all of our physical health concerns, we are many times discouraged and upset when such solutions are not found.
 It may be that we are looking in the wrong place for understanding what is wrong with us.
 Here are a few thoughts that are critical to understand.

 The Mind-Body Connection